 - Get everyone engaged.
 Figure out a way to get all your employees engaged in planning and decision-making.
 This way, the project becomes their baby and something they want to make a success.
 Ask for input and use their ideas as much as possible so they have a vested interest in seeing the project through.
 This can not only empower and motivate employees but can lead to new and more productive ways of working that might otherwise be overlooked.

 Building engagement in your workplace is a deliberate but rewarding process.
 Contact me if you’d like a little help.

-Sherri Miller, Founder and CEO
+Sherri Miller, Founder & CEO